swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 #### `@_transparent`

 Should only be used if necessary.
-This has the effect of forcing inlining to occur before any dataflow analysis take place.
+This has the effect of forcing inlining to occur before any dataflow analyses take place.
 Unless you specifically need this behavior, use `@_inline(__always)` or some other mechanism.
 Its primary purpose is to force the compiler's static checks to peer into the body for diagnostic purposes.

 Use of this attribute imposes limitations on what can be in the body.
 For more details, refer to the [documentation](https://github.com/apple/swift/blob/master/docs/TransparentAttr.rst).